Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step1_CameraPoseEstimation/README.md

 If you selected **Option 2**, follow the steps below to perform the entire SfM reconstruction and camera pose estimation process.

-First, reorganize the folder structure as shown below.
-Then, download the images from Dropbox and place them into the corresponding query dataset folders under `Data_option2/Images/`.
+Users can download the images from Dropbox and place them into the corresponding query dataset folders under `Data_option2/Images/`.

 The following relative directory structure is assumed:

 ```
 Step1_CameraPoseEstimation
 │
-├─ Data/
+├─ Data_option2/
 │  ├─ Images/
 │  │  ├─ Reference/
 │  │  ├─ Query1/